konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | verify_ec_task_bundle | The location of the bundle containing the verify-enterprise-contract task    | No       | -             |
 | taskGitUrl            | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision       | The revision in the taskGitUrl repo to be used                               | No       | -             |

+## Changes in 4.0.1
+* Increase `rh-sign-image` timeout from 600s to 1200s as we have seen reports of it timing out while waiting for internalRequests to complete.

 ## Changes in 4.0.0
 * Drop the `enterpriseContractPublicKey` param.
 The verify task will take the value from the policy.